kannans89/RustRepo/18_Structure/18_Structure.md

 ```

-To undserstand methods we are creating a structure `Rectangle` with method `area` which will calculate the area of Rectangle.
+To understand methods we are creating a structure `Rectangle` with method `area` which will calculate the area of Rectangle.
 Following is code.

 ```rust
 struct Rectangle{